josephbeuysmum/Dertisch/README.md

 The wine waiter.
 The Sommelier is classically a `proxy` which specifically provides multilingual support for text.

 ------------------------
-How SWITCHES is 'swifty'
+How SWITCHES is *swifty*
 ------------------------

 The **swiftiness** of `Dertisch` comes via its *many hats* philosophy, in which objects have different functions and properties exposed depending on the given context.
-You can think of this a *multifacted analogical delegate* pattern.
+You can think of this a **multifacted analogical delegate** pattern.
 Par exemple, the `DTWaiter` protocol only requires the implementation of an `init(...)` function for dependency injection, but also implements a number of other protocols that give the waiter different behaviours depending on context.

 	protocol DTWaiter: DTWaiterForCustomer, DTWaiterForHeadChef, DTStartShiftProtocol, DTEndShiftProtocol {
 		init(customer: DTCustomerForWaiter, maitreD: DTMaitreD, headChef: DTHeadChefForWaiter?)